safe-graph/GNN-FakeNews/README.md

 All [GNN models](#leader-board) are implemented and evaluated under the User Preference-aware Fake News Detection (UPFD) framework.
 The fake news detection problem is instantiated as a graph classification task under the UPFD framework.

-You can make reproducible run on the virtual machine hosted by the Code Ocean without manual configuration.
+You can make reproducible run on [CodeOcean](https://codeocean.com/capsule/7305473/tree) without manual configuration.

 We welcome contributions of results of existing models and the SOTA results of new models based on our dataset.
 You can check the [benchmark](https://paperswithcode.com/dataset/upfd) hosted by PaperWithCode for implemented models and their performances.